Posted by: Ron Tellas on May 19, 2017

 Maintaining Characteristic Impedance

-State-of-the-art manufacturing processes do a great job at twisting the copper conductors together, called twining, to ensure that the twist rates are consistent and stable.
-A stable and consistent twining operation means that the internal cabling characteristics will not change if the cable is manipulated.
+State-of-the-art manufacturing processes do a great job at twisting the copper conductors together, called twinning, to ensure that the twist rates are consistent and stable.
+A stable and consistent twinning operation means that the internal cabling characteristics will not change if the cable is manipulated.

 Bonded-pair technology is stable in situations like this, with the ability to maintain its characteristic impedance due to the fact that the cable’s two lines are always bonded, no matter how they move or twist – this maintains return loss levels.